PeterGamma/Live-stream-from-Bitalino-to-Matlab-developer-unknown-/README.md

 no conversion from Garmin .fit file format to csv necessary.
 To my knowledge, nobody has demonstrated to do it by an automatic script procedure to this date.

-Since live streaming from Garmin devices is not developed, Bitalino devices become very attractive.
+Since live streaming from Garmin devices is not developed, Bitalino devices become attractive.
 Instead of a Garmin foot pod, use a Bitalino foot pod

 https://forum.bitalino.com/viewtopic.php?f=1&t=576&p=2191#p2191